 II.
 Academic Advising

-The three main parts of a Guilford education are the critical bases (or general education), a major area of study, and the Collaborative Quest.
-Ideally, all three parts are integrated into the students academic experience and allow them to realize and pursue their own interests.
+The three main parts of a Guilford education are the critical bases (or general education), a major area of study, and the Integrative Experience.
+Ideally, all three parts are integrated into the students academic experience, allow them to expand their knowledge, foster the building of skills, and lead to the identification and pursuit of their own interests.

 i.
-General Education (Critical Bases + Collaborative Quest)
+General Education (Critical Bases + Integrative Experience)

 All students, regardless of their intended major, need to complete curriculum requirements (pictured in the previous section) in order to successfully graduate from Guilford College.
-First year students should begin fulfilling these requirements as early as their first semester.
+First year students should begin fulfilling these requirements as early as possible.
+All students will also have room in their schedules for electives along the way since 124 credits are required for graduation.

 Information on the Critical Bases in the catalog can be found here

-Information on the Collaborative Quest in the catalog can be found here.
+Information on the Integrative Experience in the catalog can be found here.

-The CQ is a hallmark component of a student’s Guilford education.
+The Integrative Experience is a hallmark component of a student’s Guilford education.
 It consists of a series of inquiry-based courses and experiences that provide space for curiosity, exploration, and reflection.
 The program offers a unique opportunity for students to merge academic and personal inquiry into an individual or cooperative project through collaboration with fellow students, faculty and staff, and/or members of broader local or global communities.
+As a result of the reflective and integrative experience, we hope that students will develop an ongoing, self-motivated pursuit of knowledge. (for full description of the IE, see the Guilford College Curriculum section College Catalog)

 • Develop an awareness of who they are as a learner and in the academic community of Guilford.